 Under the Arabic hashtag #Irantriumphs, a pro-Iran Arab tweeted a cartoon that showed a Saudi man dwarfed by an Iranian Ayatollah standing on top of what is supposed to be a heritage of “science, history and technology.

 “The strong west negotiates only with the strong [meaning Iran], leaving the rest [of the region] on the cusp of constructive chaos and jihad,” a Saudi man tweeted.

-Iran is also winning the hearts and minds of many Arab leftists thanks to its staunch anti-Israeli position, a far cry from the Gulf sheikhdoms and other Arab regimes like Egypt and Jordan, all seen as acquiescent to the west and the Jewish state.
+Iran is also winning the hearts and minds of many Arab leftists thanks to its staunch anti-Israeli position in contrast to Gulf countries and other Arab states like Egypt and Jordan, all seen as acquiescent to the west and Israel.